rishabhcv/spring-framework-basics/README.md

   #### The Scope Dilemma

   In our project under the package *com.esp.scope*, you can find two beans called __PersonDao.java__ and __JdbcConnection.java__.
-  Now, we know that the default scope of both our beans will be Singelton. *JdbcConnection* is being autowired in *PersonDao*.
+  Now, we know that the default scope of both our beans will be Singleton. *JdbcConnection* is being autowired in *PersonDao*.
 What if we explicitly made the *JdbcConnection* bean a Prototype bean?
 We will still get only one instance of it, even if we made two         instances of *PersonDao*.
 To overcome this problem we use something called *proxyMode*.

   ```java